 - The land was donated by the City of Indianapolis.
-Because it was already publicly owned, tax payer dollars were able to be stretched further.
+Meaning tax payer dollars were stretched further because the land was already publicly owned.

-Just like any major construction project, the transit center will temporarily disrupt traffic near the site with lane closures and delays.
-Permanent changes to traffic flow around the Downtown Transit Center, mainly Delaware and Alabama Streets, will be made once the center is in operation.
+Just like any major construction project, the Transit Center will temporarily disrupt traffic near the site with lane closures and delays.
+Permanent changes to traffic flow around the Julia M. Carson Transit Center, mainly Delaware and Alabama Streets, will be made once the center is in operation.
 IndyGo and the Department of Public Works will collaborate to create the best traffic pattern.

-The transit center is applying for a LEED Silver Certification, meaning green building practices will be employed, reducing the environmental impact of the project during construction and operation.
-Some green features of the Downtown Transit Center include:
+The Transit Center is applying for Leadership in Energy and Environmental Design (LEED) Silver Certification.
+This means the building will reduce its environmental impact during construction and operation.
+Some green features of the Julia M. Carson Transit Center include:

-- Storm water management & curbside rain gardens
+- Storm water management and curbside rain gardens